jb-tlm/color-charter/README.md

 ___

 ## *Site Capabilities* ##
 **Color Charter** generates 6 common color palettes: complementary, triad, tetrad, split complementary, analogous, and monochrome.
-Additionally it can create 4 accent palettes of grayshades, tints, common colors, and gradients between a secondary color.
+Additionally it can create 3 accent palettes of grayshades, tints, and gradients between a secondary color.
 All palettes can be temporarily saved and revisited, or their values can be saved to a clipboard for implementation in an editor or CSS file.
 ___

 ## *Project Status* ##